Renovamen/what-if/README.md

 # What if?

-My messy notebook, built with [Gridsome](https://gridsome.org/).
+My messy notebook, built with [Gridsome](https://gridsome.org/) and [Vue.js](https://vuejs.org/).
 Maybe it is unsuitable for humans to read.

-Have a look at this notebook [here](http://notebook.renovamen.ink).
+Check out this notebook [here](https://notebook.renovamen.ink).

 &nbsp;
 ## Usage